 Stop fighting your colleagues, and trying to beat them.
 Use that energy to win together.

 #2 Stop trying to make everyone like you – focus on the value you create.

 Focus on the things you can do to bring value.
 Don’t be an a-hole along the way, but also don’t think you’ll get better results if everybody likes you.
 Let results also speak for themselves.

 #3 The problem is never the problem.

 My internet service kept going out.
 So I called the phone company – they said they’ll fix it.
 Apparently some cable fell down somewhere.
 Then it happened again.
 And again.
 Many times.
 And each time they sent some dude out to pick the cable back up.
 But not once did they ask themselves “why is the cable falling down?”.
-Now back in my job: there’s that guy or gal who keeps pointing the finger and saying the cable is on the ground, and it’s somebody’s fault.
+Back to business life: there’s that guy or gal who keeps pointing the finger and saying the cable is on the ground, and it’s somebody’s fault.
 But hey – be a professional: ask why it is the case, and ask how you can fix it together.

 #4 If it doesn’t sell one more tomato or make one more customer happy, then just let it go.

 Would you rather spend 8 hours of your time digging up old mails, putting together a paper-trail, and spamming people with long drawn-out mails about why whatever the problem is is not your fault, or….
 Would you rather spend that same amount of time with your colleagues figuring out how to solve whatever the issues are that will help in whatever the common end-goal is?

 #5 Don’t just raise issues and think you’r contributing to a solution by doing so.
 Ask more questions like “wouldn’t it be better if…”.